meteor-useraccounts/meteor/packages/identity/API.md

 be done automatically within `Identity.create` and `Identity.authenticate` and whatever calls the `Identity.onAttemptCompletion` callbacks.

+### Identity revocation isn't needed

+Identities can only be used to gain access to accounts.
+Each account should have an `services.identity.issuedAfter` property and not permit login using an identity with a `when` property that is earlier.
+Once a user is logged in to an account (i.e. has a login token), he no longer needs the identity he passed to `Accounts.login`, `Accounts.create`, or `Accounts.addIdentity`.
+Those methods, as well as `Meteor.logout` and `Meteor.logoutOtherClients`, should set `services.identity.issuedAfter` to `new Date()` to ensure that only newly issued identites can be used to login to the account.

+To avoid having to maintain a DB record for each identity issued, they can be signed with a server secret.
+To limit damage caused by a compromised secret, generate a new secret daily and accept identities signed with either of the two most recent secrets.
+If a compromise is actually suspected, all secrets can be replaced and the only cost is that logged out users need to reestablish their identities.

-### Identity tokens must be secured
+### Unused identity tokens must be secured

-Identity tokens are as sensitive as login tokens.
+Identity tokens that have not yet been used are as sensitive as login tokens.
 Login tokens are stored in local storage, but since identity tokens are only needed briefly that is not necessary.
 However, since the new API exposes identity objects that can be used to login while the old API did not expose login tokens, we need to ensure that the developer does not accidentally share an identity tokens by trying to share an identity object.
 To achieve this we can store the identity tokens itself in a function closure attached to the identity object.
 Like this:

 ```js
 createIdentityForToken(token) {